lorefnon/ts-pg-migrate/docs/migrations.md

 ### Locking

-`node-pg-migrate` automatically checks if no other migration is running.
+`ts-pg-migrate` automatically checks if no other migration is running.
 To do so, it uses an [advisory lock](https://www.postgresql.org/docs/current/static/explicit-locking.html#id-1.5.12.6.9.2) (see [#239](https://github.com/salsita/node-pg-migrate/pull/239)).
 Lock is held for duration of DB session, so if migration scripts hangs up, you need to kill it,